bombinisecurity/bombini/docs/src/design.md

 ### Monitor

 Monitor observes new low level kernel events (messages) and extracts them from ring buffer.
 According to event type, it fetches corresponding transmuter to convert and enrich eBPF event.
-Futher transmuted events are send to destination with transmitter.
+Further transmuted events are send to destination with transmitter.

 ### Config

 Config provides all information about Bombini setup.
-It also holds options of bombini cli and config for each detector to be looded.
+It also holds options of bombini cli and config for each detector to be loaded.
 Detector's configs are also provided for corresponding transmuters.

-### Event Transformation Flowchart
+## Event Transformation Flowchart

 ```mermaid
 ---